shannon3297/cis550_finalproject/README.md

 combine_csv.ipynb combines scraped articles within a month into a singular month csv.

 clean_wsj_articles.ipynb cleans data and performs entity resolution as needed.

+chromedriver is a webdriver used to scrape

+seeking_alpha.py is an attempt to scrape from Seeking Alpha but the website blocks automated scraping.